nathan20021/summer-portfolio/md/posts/how-to-get-started-in-backend/how-to-get-started-in-backend.md

 **Task**: Create todo app where users can add, remove, edit and manage todos.

-**Purpose**: Getting fimiliar with the front-end and back-end dynamics, as well as front-end Javascript.
+**Purpose**: Getting fimiliar with the front-end/ back-end dynamics, as well as front-end Javascript.

-**Hint**: Todos do not need to be stored in a database, a text file in the backend should work.
+**Hint**: Todos do not need to be stored in a database, a text file on the backend side should work.

 ### **👉 Real-time Stock/Crypto Price Monitoring** (★★★☆☆)